British Westinghouse: Receivership

 In 1907 Westinghouse USA went into receivership with the result that executive control of the company was taken away from George Westinghouse, though he remained as president.
 Another effect of this was the increased independence of British Westinghouse.
 This was reinforced in 1910 when the board voted to remove George Westinghouse from his role as chairman.
-American Westinghouse did retain over half the shares however.
+American Westinghouse retained over half the shares.

 World War I

 In 1916 British Westinghouse, following the impression that American control of the company hindered its performance during World War I, began the transition to a British owned company.
 Metropolitan Carriage Wagon Company bought a controlling interest in the group in 1917.
-The same year the board accepted collaboration with Vickers and the name Metropolitan-Vickers was chosen.
-Vickers assumed complete control in 1919 when Metropolitan Carriage was sold to the company.
+The same year the board accepted a merger with Vickers and the name Metropolitan-Vickers was chosen.
+Vickers assumed control in 1919 when Metropolitan Carriage was sold to the company.

 Products

 Products included gas engines, steam engines, electric generators, transformers, switchgear, meters, motors, control gear, and arc lamps.
 During World War I, British Westinghouse built some small petrol-electric locomotives for the War Department Light Railways.
 Similar locomotives were built by Dick, Kerr & Co.